Bad Breath Treatment in Gurgaon

 Bacteria living in gum pockets, tongue coating, or cavities that brushing cannot reach.

-No. It masks odor for 1–2 hours.
+No. It masks odor for 1 to 2 hours.
 It does not remove the bacterial source.

 Foul-smelling gases produced by oral bacteria — the primary cause of halitosis.